Coronavirus Information for Students

 The Testing Center on-campus hours are Mondays & Tuesdays from 9am-3pm and Wednesdays from 10am-3pm.
 Online placement testing runs 5 days a week.
 Testing is by appointment only.
 For details visit the Testing Center webpage, contact Testing Services at Testing@heartland.edu or call 309-268-8077.

 The Food Pantry has reopened to students.
 If you would like to request a box, you can email firstname.lastname@example.org.
 You will be contacted with a few questions so we can best meet your household food needs, and we will prepare food for you to pick up in the Student Commons Building near the Security desk.

 Students can charge their books through online ordering at www.heartlandccshop.com and either ship-to-home or pick up at the bookstore.
-Standard bookstore hours are Monday-Thursday 9am-4pm, and Friday 9am-2pm.
-Holiday hours may vary.
-For questions, students can email the bookstore vendor at firstname.lastname@example.org
+The bookstore will remain open with capacity limits of no more than 10 persons at a time.
+More info is available on the bookstore hours page.
+For questions, students can email the bookstore vendor at email@example.com

 Will this affect my exisiting financial aid?

 Financial aid will continue disbursements on their normal schedule.

 What if I can't pay my student loans?

 Borrowers who need relief should immediately reach out to their loan servicer.
 Governor JB Pritzker has announced an expansion of payment relief efforts for student loan borrowers.

 Is there emergency financial assistance available for students?

 Heartland Community College has a Student Emergency Fund to support students faced with unexpected, financial hardship.
 Students may be eligible for temporary, short–term financial assistance.
 For questions, please contact firstname.lastname@example.org.